katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 > &emsp;
 > 48

-Filtering the data sets for SNPS above BFmc threshold - these are out outlier SNPs that are associated with wingspan.
+Filter the data sets for SNPS above BFmc threshold.
+These are out outlier SNPs that are associated with wingspan.

 ```
 awk 'FNR==NR{a[$2];next} (($4) in a)' starling_3populations_baypass_wing_BF20.txt starling_3populations_SNPs.txt | cut -f3 > baypass_wingspan_outlierSNPIDs.txt